-Seawater is not a pure substance.
-It is a mixture of water and salt. filtration and evaporation as common methods of separating mixtures.
+• Seawater is not a pure substance.
+It is a mixture of water and salt.

 - Reinforce the practical significance of these separation techniques in various contexts. - Encourage students to reflect on how an understanding of these methods enhances their knowledge of the world around them.